Denis Shapovalov: Playing style

 As a left-handed player with a single-handed backhand, Shapovalov is known for his bold style and high-risk shot making on court, with his leaping backhand considered one of his most memorable shots.
 Australian tennis coach and former player Darren Cahill drew comparisons between Shapovalov's backhand and that of Stan Wawrinka, specifically noting how both their flexibility and racquet speed were the two main components that drove the power of the shot.
 His all-around ground game has thus been described as "explosive", with a powerful forehand to complement his backhand.
 He also often plays serve-and-volley, particularly on quick surfaces, in a bid to catch his opponent off-guard and quickly close points.
 Commentators have also noted Shapovalov's big serve, and American tennis coach and former player Brad Gilbert found similarities between Shapovalov's serve and that of John McEnroe, noticing that Shapovalov's similar angle and spin on the ball both had comparable trajectories, and that it was his athleticism in launching his body into the serve that helped drive the power instead of simply through his positioning.

-However, due to the aggressive overall nature of his style of play, in addition to making many winners, Shapovalov is known to produce a similarly high amount of unforced errors in matches.
-Following his breakthrough, he worked with his coaches to rein in his style when necessary in order to polish his shotmaking, but he has asserted that playing aggressive is how he enjoys his tennis best and he explained at a press conference in 2021: "When I am playing ugly I do not feel comfortable being on court, that is why winning like that is hard for me.
+However, due to the aggressive overall nature of his style of play, in addition to making many winners, Shapovalov is known to produce a similarly high number of unforced errors in matches.
+Following his breakthrough, he worked with his coaches to rein in his style when necessary to polish his shotmaking, but he has asserted that playing aggressive is how he enjoys his tennis best and he explained at a press conference in 2021: "When I am playing ugly I do not feel comfortable being on court, that is why winning like that is hard for me.
 I think that when I am feeling good, when everything flows it is very hard to outplay me."